Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 Many problems in real life are concerned with obtaining the best result within given constraints.
-In the business world, people would like to maximise profits and minimise loss; in production, people are interested in maximising productivity and minimising cost.
+In the business world, people would like to maximize profits and minimize loss; in production, people are interested in maximizing productivity and minimizing cost.
 However, there are constraints like the budget, number of workers, production capacity, space, etc. Linear programming deals with this type of problems using inequalities and graphical solution method.

 Example: